richard-robins/massive-demo/README.md

 ### Step 12: Up the Ante

 If you've made it this far, great work.
-Now, upgrade your endpoint again, this time accepting two new query parameters, `by=cause` and `cause=Sneezing` (e.g. any cause).
-When `by=cause` is submitted as part of the same GET request, return the results of a _different_ query, `db/get_incidents_by_cause.sql`.
+Now, upgrade your endpoint again, this time accepting a new query parameter, `cause=Sneezing` (e.g. any cause).
+When `cause=Sneezing` is submitted as part of the same GET request, return the results of a _different_ query, `db/get_incidents_by_cause.sql`.

-Your query should return the same information, but only results that match the value in the `cause` query param.
+Make sure the original query works as before.

 Hint: